Stockbridge, Edinburgh: Governance

+Stockbridge is located in the Edinburgh North and Leith Westminster constituency, represented since 2024 by Tracy Gilbert of the Labour Party, and in the Edinburgh Central Holyrood constituency, currently represented by Angus Robertson of the SNP.

 Culture and sport

 Raeburn Place is the main retail thoroughfare, and the playing fields there were the location of the first international rugby match when the Edinburgh Academy sports ground hosted the game between Scotland and England on 27 March 1871.

 Stockbridge contains speciality shops including a cheese shop as well as many charity shops (some of which are among the highest grossing in the UK).
 The Bailie Bar pub is mentioned in various pub and tourist guides.
 There is a popular farmers' market each Sunday at Jubilee Gardens, close to the Water of Leith.

 The Edinburgh Academy's sports grounds are adjacent to The Grange Club, which is home turf of the Scottish cricket team.
 The venue hosted two fixtures of the 1999 Cricket World Cup.
 St Bernard's F.C. were a successful side but suffered declining support in the face of Hearts and Hibs.

 The neighbourhood is also home to the Stockbridge Pipe Band, founded in 1994.
 Currently fielding competition bands in Grade 4B and Grade 3A of the Royal Scottish Pipe Band Association, the band teaches the arts of piping, snare, tenor and bass drumming to all ages.

 Each year Stockbridge hosts a community festival, normally lasting 9 days at the end of June.
 Since 1988, the festival has held the Stockbridge Duck Race to raise money for local charities.
 1000 rubber ducks are released into the Water of Leith.
 Each has a number written on its head and the first ducks past the winning line win prizes for their sponsors.
 "Duck Wardens" follow the ducks to keep them out of the reeds and to stop children spectating from falling into the river.
 Hundreds of people turn out every year to cheer for their duck.

 The community council which covers Stockbridge is Stockbridge and Inverleith Community Council (also covering Comely Bank).